edgexfoundry/device-onvif-camera/doc/guides/CustomStartupGuide.md

 </p>

 ## Summary and Next Steps
-This user guide demonstrated how to:
+This guide demonstrated how to:

 - deploy EdgeX with the ONVIF Device Service
 - use the EdgeX REST APIs and the ONVIF Device Service to acquire the camera's RTSP stream